 Our accommodation: Bed & Chai Guesthouse

-Basically, the Bed & Chai Guesthouse was very nice.
+Basically, Bed & Chai Guesthouse was very nice.
 It is situated in a nice area in South Delhi, the price is good for the service and the beds were clean.
 We were in a dormitory room with eight beds and even young staff slept here.
 I felt it was a little bit unsafe that the main door of the guesthouse was never locked but apart from that we had no issues.

 The breakfast was included and was great!
 We got nice scrambled eggs, a fruit mix, a fruit juice, two slices of toast with jam and butter and at least we could choose between coffee and tea.
 The staff was nice but a little reserved.
 All in all a good accommodation!